-Award Winning Meat Temperature Guide Keeps You Safe And Saves Bucks
+Award Winning Food Temperature Guide Keeps You Safe and Saves Bucks

 "The idea that you would rely on intuition to judge something you are terrible at judging makes very little sense to me.
 Why don't you blindfold yourself too?"
 Nathan Myhrvold, food scientist, author of Modernist Cuisine: The Art and Science of Cooking